 As industry shifts from a fee-for-service healthcare delivery model to one with a greater focus on the value a treatment brings to patient health and system outcomes, drug and medical device developers are taking a more integrated approach in developing their product’s regulatory and reimbursement strategies.

-ICON is leading the way to support pharma, biotech and medical device clients through its dedicated Commercialisation and Outcomes division, which applies state-of-the-art technology, advanced methodologies and deep expertise to identify, generate, synthesize and communicate meaningful evidence of their treatments’ value.
+ICON is leading the way to support pharma, biotech and medical device clients through its dedicated Commercialisation and Outcomes experts, who apply state-of-the-art technology, advanced methodologies and deep expertise to identify, generate, synthesise and communicate meaningful evidence of their treatments’ value.